mrfdev/CMI/Resources/Add-ons/dailyreward/README.md

 # Misc.

-- Last updated on May 11th, 2022 | Version 0.0.3 build 008 (early alpha, working build), by Floris
+- Last updated on May 11th, 2022 | Version 0.1.0 build 009 (second alpha, working build), by Floris